 The last time I posted a focaccia recipe, I made a lemon-herb variety and decorated the top with red onions.
 Today’s focaccia recipe involves roasted garlic and olive “buttons.”

-I love this particular focaccia bread because it’s lighter and more tender than most of the focaccia recipes I’ve played with.
+I love this particular Focaccia Bread with Roasted Garlic and Olives because it’s lighter and more tender than most of the focaccia recipes I’ve played with.

 It has a rich olive oil flavor, but texturally, it’s more like a soft country bread.